w3c/wai-bcase/index.md

   <p>Businesses that integrate accessibility are more likely to be innovative, inclusive enterprises that reach more people with positive brand messaging that meets emerging global legal requirements.</p>
 </blockquote>

-Research indicates that an investment in web accessibility is part of an overall strategy that is effective for current business practice.[^1] When accessibility is part of strategic planning, businesses are more readily equipped for success in our connected world of commerce, academia, and civic engagement.
+A research study of Fortune 100 companies indicates that disability inclusion as part of an overall diversity strategy is common practice among high performing businesses.[^1] When accessibility is part of strategic planning, businesses are more readily equipped for success in our connected world of commerce, academia, and civic engagement.